PhD - ABD

 Co-Director, 2016 English Graduate Conference

-19th C. British literature, Novel studies, economic theory, the social-problem novel and industrial fiction; the Gothic, and science-fiction
+19th C. literature, Novel studies, Economic theory and history, the social-problem novel and industrial fiction; the Gothic, Posthumanism, and Science-Fiction Film and Television

 Professor John Plotz